• Skip to content

 We had trouble finding any dedicated “Online RN to BSN to MSN” programs in North Carolina.

-- Programs like UNC’s Online RN to MSN and QUC’s Online RN to MSN appear to skip the BSN and go straight to the master’s degree (though it never hurts to check)!
+• Programs like QUC’s Online RN to MSN appear to skip the BSN and go straight to the master’s degree (though it never hurts to check)!

 If you’re planning on earning an MSN and you need a BSN for employment purposes, talk to the RN to BSN program coordinator.
 You may be allowed to substitute some of your BSN-level coursework for MSN-level credits.
 This will save you time and money in the future.